HaloZero/FEWD_Curriculum_24/Week_05_Intro_JavaScript/07_js_basics/slides.md

 ---

+##What does JS Do?

+JS is a programming language.

+It can:
+* Remember what you've done before (this is called state)
+* Do calculations (math, control flows)
+* It can help you request things from a server
+* You can create 3d games!

+---

+---
 ##JS Basics Syntax

 __Syntax:__ Spelling and grammar rules of a programming language.

 Note:
 Like with any language, there are formal rules around how to write it.
 This is the syntax.